aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/index.md

 ### What Does a Plugin Consist Of?

-An aragonOSx Plugin consist of:
+An Aragon OSx Plugin consist of:

 - The `PluginSetup` contract